 Targage is an intelligence layer for parking garages and private lots.
 It analyzes DVR/NVR footage, detects plates, extracts text, and creates a precise timeline so operators can retrieve entry and exit moments in seconds.

-Instead of forcing operators to replace their camera stack, Targage acts as the brain layered on top of existing video systems: turning passive recordings into searchable evidence, operational history, and legal protection.
+Instead of forcing operators to replace their full camera setup, Targage acts as the intelligence layer above existing video systems: turning passive recordings into searchable evidence, operational history, and legal protection.

 Positioning